-With iOS 12 or higher you can identify stars by holding your device to the sky and asking “Siri, what star is that?”
+With iOS 12 or higher you can create a Siri short cut so that you can identify stars and other objects by holding your device to the sky and asking “Siri, what star is that?”
 This will work even if you haven’t launched Night Sky.
 You can even quickly find night sky objects at any time by adding them to your Siri Shortcuts.

 Manage iOS Settings

-This takes you a short interactive demonstration of Night Sky’s features.
+Use this to take you to a short demonstration of Night Sky’s features.

 Use this to send a link to Night Sky to your friends and family.